ERP or On-Premise ERP – What you Need to Know

 Whether it is cloud or on-premise, companies must take a long term perspective when making a decision on ERP.
 With so much marketing hype and sales talk going around, it is very tough for users with limited ERP exposure to understand the implications of various ERP solutions and options.

 Sometimes, finding the right ERP is more of an art, luck, and trust than science.
 You can read our article on “How to Select ERP for SME” on advice for ERP selection.
 My article on “Is Cloud ERP Right for You?” will help you to determine if Cloud ERP is right for you.

 You may like to contact us for further discussion.

 About the Author

-Raymond Yap is a veteran in ERP.
-Raymond came from Engineering and Manufacturing background when he implementing the world first Cloud Enterprise Resource Planning (ERP) for his manufacturing company in 1996.
-It was a Singapore government sponsored ERP programme called “MRP Online” to help Singapore SME towards digitization.
+Raymond Yap is a veteran in ERP, who came from an Engineering and Manufacturing background.
+Raymond also implemented the world’s first Cloud Enterprise Resource Planning (ERP) for his manufacturing company back in 1996.
+It was a Singapore government-sponsored ERP program called “MRP Online” to help Singapore SME towards digitization.

-Raymond accumulated a wealth of knowledge and experience about topics on ERP and its application to business operations both as end user and vendor.
-After experiencing ERP projects with hundreds of companies in Singapore and in the region, Raymond’s unique experience allows him to share on the practical approach to ERP selection, implementation and maximizing the ROI of ERP Projects.
+Raymond accumulated a wealth of knowledge and experience about topics on ERP.
+This knowledge extended to ERP application to business operations both as an end-user and vendor.
+After experiencing ERP projects with hundreds of companies in Singapore and the region, Raymond’s unique experience allows him to share on the practical approach to ERP selection, implementation and maximizing the ROI of ERP Projects.